pagkly/Zed/Investopedia4/Negative Directional Indicator (-DI) Definition and Uses.md

 ## The Differences Between the Negative Directional Indicator (-DI) and a Moving Average

 A [[moving average]](https://www.investopedia.com/terms/s/sma.asp) takes the average price of an asset over a set time period.
 The Negative Directional Indicator (-DI) is only concerned with the prior low relative to the current low, when applicable.
 Because of this, the -DI is not an average, even though it may sometimes appear to track the price when the price is falling.
-Due to the different calculations of the two indicators, the -DI and the moving average will provide the trader with different information.
+Due to the different calculations of the two indicators, the -DI and the moving average [[Will|will]] provide the trader with different information.

 ## Limitations of Using the Negative Directional Indicator (-DI)